iMac G5 Screen Upgrade

 Changing the RAM doesn’t require opening up the iMac completely, so it can be done either before or after changing the screen and SSD.
 In order to remove the hard drive, you’ll first need to disconnect the screen.
 For these reasons, I suggest the following order of things:

-2. Open up the iMac: remove the white case, and disconnect the iSight camera and the screen to have access to the hard drive.
+- Open up the iMac: remove the white case, disconnect the iSight camera, and the screen to have access to the hard drive.

-3. Replace the 3.5" hard drive with the new 2.5" SSD and secure it with some good duct tape so it doesn’t move.
+- Replace the old hard drive with the new 2.5" SSD and secure it with some good duct tape so it doesn’t move.
 Be sure to reattach the hard drive’s thermal sensor on the SSD, otherwise the iMac’s fans may run at full speed constantly.

-6. Format the SSD and install Mac OS X.
+- Format the SSD and install Mac OS X. Important: see next section A note on software.

 There are some good YouTube videos showing how to disassemble and reassemble the iMac.
 Two of them below: